schezfaz/PythonFundamentals/python-concurrency-pluralsight/Notes.md

                        daemon = None)

-__group parameter__: future use, always set to None __target__ : function to be invoked
+__group parameter__: future use, always set to None

+__target__ : function to be invoked

 __name__ : name for thread, if blank default name = Thread + counter, Thread1, Thread2, etc.

 __args__ : arguement tuple for the target function

 __kwargs__: dictionary of keyword arguements

 __daemon__: whether thread will be terminated if its parent thread terminates or not

 in threading-skeleton.py we consider thread to be a worker executing the instructions in the target function

 in threading-work.py we consider threads to be units of work

+Simplest way to create a thread is to instantiate an object of the thread class

+threading.Thread: constructor

+.join() method: suspend all program execution until the thread that  has  started completes execution